 - Improves the range of motion, which reduces stress on the spine

-Specific exercises/stretches need to be done that target the sciatic nerve and the root cause.
+Specific exercises/stretches that target the sciatic nerve and root cause need to be done.
 Working with a chiropractor will bring an understanding of specifically how the body should be worked out, the intensity of the workout, and where on the body the focus should be.

-For example, if the nerve is irritated from a pelvic tilt and low back compression, a chiropractor could recommend a minimal cardio workout with combined strength exercises for the hamstrings, glutes, and lower body.
-A strength and conditioning regimen will increase stability in the lower body, prevent pelvic tilt, and reinforce the chiropractic adjustments/alignment.
+For example, suppose the nerve is irritated by pelvic tilt and low back compression.
+In that case, a chiropractor could recommend a minimal cardio workout with combined strength exercises for the hamstrings, glutes, and lower body.
+A strength and conditioning regimen will increase stability in the lower body, prevent pelvic tilt, and reinforce chiropractic adjustments/alignment.

-However, sciatica fitness and exercise on its own is not the complete solution for dealing with chronic sciatic pain.
-Chiropractic adjustments along with chiropractic prevention are necessary to restore the stability and integrity of the spine.
+However, sciatica fitness and exercise alone are not the complete solutions for dealing with chronic sciatic pain.
+Chiropractic adjustments and chiropractic prevention are necessary to restore the stability and integrity of the spine.
 When used in combination with exercise, the re-alignment and corrections can take effect sooner and maintain optimal spinal health.
-When individuals condition and strengthen their body, The musculature that supports the spine gets massive reinforcement.
+When individuals condition and strengthen their bodies, The musculature that supports the spine gets massive reinforcement.
 This minimizes the chances of a reoccurring pelvic tilt from weakened core muscles.
 The long-term effects of sciatica fitness/exercise and chiropractic spinal/hip manipulation work together to form a perfect combination.

-For truly long-term effects of pain relief and a better quality of life, a chiropractic treatment plan is highly recommended.
+A chiropractic treatment plan is highly recommended for long-term effects of pain relief and a better quality of life.
 Specific targeted adjustments and re-alignment with a sciatica fitness program will promote optimal health and wellness.